-The problem then is to analyse which are our values, our beliefs and our actions and if they are really something we 'should' really feel shame for.
+The problem then is to analyse which are our values, our beliefs and our actions and if our behaviour is are really something we 'should' really feel guilty for.

-For example we could feel shame for 'abandoning someone' when separating from a person, or for not 'being helpful' even if we were not asked to help, or for saying 'no' even if we were asked to be helpful; or for not being kind and considerate to others; we could feel shame for being assertive, in a society where for example assertiveness is considered rude; we could feel shame for not performing at our best.
-Basically we could feel shame for a million different motives but the question is when feeling shameful is 'sane' and when it is not?
+For example we could feel fake guilty for 'abandoning someone' when separating from a person, or for not 'being helpful' even if we were not asked to help, or for saying 'no' even if we were asked to be helpful; or for not being kind and considerate to others.

 In my early years I felt tons of shame and guilt, I was carrying the shame of my mother that she could not feel herself so she made me feel it for her, I had to to feel loved enough to be able to survive; there was so much shame in me that even normal activities would provoke shame and from that shame I was paralysed.
 Even worse I was paralysed from the fear of feeling the shame.